przemek83/penna-model/README.md

 | cpputils | MIT | https://github.com/przemek83/cpputils| collection of C++ utility classes |

 # Testing
-For testing of code logic, there is a responsible `Catch2` framework.
+For testing of code logic, the `Catch2` framework is used.
 As it is well integrated with `CMake` it should be straightforward to use.
 As the first step, build the project.
 Make sure that the `penna-model-tests` target is built.
 Modern IDEs supporting CMake also support running tests with monitoring of failures.
-But in case you would like to run it manually, go to the `build/tests` directory, where the⁣ binary `penna-model-tests` should be available after building.
+But in case you would like to run it manually, go to the `build/tests` directory, where the binary `penna-model-tests` should be available after building.
 Calling it directly should produce the following output on Linux:

     $ ./penna-model-tests
     Randomness seeded to: 3324807384